-Move over ‘Obamacare,’ Trump plan is now the focus
+GOP owns health care dilemma now, and voter skepticism

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

-“Republicans are taking ownership of the health care issue, and all the pleasure and pain of health reform,” said Drew Altman, president of the nonpartisan Kaiser Family Foundation, a clearinghouse for information about the health care system.
+“Republicans are taking ownership of the health care issue, and all the pleasure and pain of health reform,” said Drew Altman, president of the nonpartisan Kaiser Family Foundation, which tracks the health care system.
 “There has been a shift in focus from the ACA itself to the Republican plans, and who might lose benefits as a result.”

-Highlighting the stakes, the uninsured rate among U.S. adults rose slightly in the first three months of this year, according to an update Monday of a major ongoing survey.
+Highlighting the stakes, the uninsured rate among U.S. adults rose slightly in the first three months of this year, according to Monday’s update of a major ongoing survey.
 The Gallup-Healthways Well-Being Index found that 11.3 percent of adults were uninsured, an increase from 10.9 percent in the last two calendar quarters of 2016.

 “Only time will tell” if the uptick means the U.S. is again losing ground on health insurance, said survey director Dan Witters.

-“A lot of uncertainty has been introduced into the marketplace through efforts to repeal,” he said.
-“Plus premiums are now realizing a big jump for the first time in the ACA era.”
+“A lot of uncertainty has been introduced into the marketplace through efforts to repeal,” Witters added.
+“That will scare people off who have real reason to believe that the ACA won’t even exist in a year.
+Plus premiums are now realizing a big jump for the first time in the ACA era, so some folks may be priced out of the market even with income-based subsidies.”

-Trump came into office with big, bold health care promises.
+Trump came into office with big, bold promises.
 In a Washington Post interview shortly before his inauguration he declared his goal was “insurance for everybody,” hand-in-hand with affordable coverage, “lower numbers, much lower deductibles.”
 Although Trump said he’d soon release a plan, none appeared.

 Instead, after weeks of laboring behind closed doors, House Republican leaders rolled out a proposal March 6 that the president enthusiastically embraced.
 But all the efforts of the White House and congressional leadership haven’t convinced GOP lawmakers to pass it.
-Congress is on a two-week break with the health bill in limbo.
+Congress is on a two-week break with the bill in limbo.

 Frustrated, Trump is seeing his promise slip away to quickly repeal “Obamacare” and replace it with something better.
 Instead he could get left as the caretaker of the ACA, a law he’s repeatedly called a “disaster” on account of rising premiums and insurer exits that diminish consumer choice in many communities.